-Lavender oil acts as an antihistemine and strengthens the body against allergens when your dog is suffering from an allergy episode.
+Lavender oil acts as an antihistamine and strengthens the body against allergens when your dog is suffering from an allergy episode.

-Try diffusing therapeutic grade lavender oil.
-Quality diffusers are inexpensive. and diffusing is a terrific way to treat many ailments at once.
+Diffusing therapeutic grade lavender oil.
+Quality diffusers are inexpensive and diffusing is a terrific way to treat many ailments at once.

 Mix 6 drops of lavender essential oil with 2 tbsp. of fractionated coconut oil.
 Clean the infected ears with the mixture several times daily until the irritation is cleared.
 Rubbing the outer flaps with this mixture can help relieve any crusties.

 Lavender essential oil compresses for pain and arthritis

 Lavender oil compress can be a great help in reducing discomfort.
 Add 15-20 drops of lavender essential oil to a small bowl of warm water (baby bottle temperature).
 Soak a wash cloth in the mixture, squeeze out the excess liquid and then place it on the affected area.
 Use the leftover water to apply more compresses as needed Diffusing lavender oil clear your pet’s sleeping spot can help relieve pain and make your dog more comfortable in the morning.

 Because of its anti-inflammatory and analgesic properties, lavender can also be used to relieve inflamed and painful joints.
 You’ll definitely want to have some lavender essential oil in your first aid kit if you have an arthritic dog.
 Diffusion or applying compresses are two effective methods of relieving joint pain with lavender.

 Lavender essential oil for insomnia